Downtown Auburn weathers huge retail slump

 “It makes me want to throw up every day,” said Shelby Cohan, general manager of Charming Oaks, located at 123 N. College Ave.
 “It is so scary now.”

-Cohan is coping much as her neighbors along College and Magnolia streets are coping.
+Cohan is coping much as her neighbors along College and Magnolia streets are.
 She cut hours, took hourly employees off the schedule, stepped up promotions on social media and has cut way back on stocking new inventory.

-The period between spring break and graduation is usually busy all along College and Magnolia avenues, with students, high school seniors with their parents, AU baseball fans and others in town.
+The period between spring break and graduation is usually busy all along College and Magnolia avenues, with students, high school seniors with their parents, Auburn University baseball fans and others in town.

 “I usually have 18 employees and now I’m down to five,” said Michael Overstreet, who has managed Toomer’s Drugs for 20 years.
 “Honestly, we’re at about 15-20 percent of where we would normally be.”